icarito/physics-with-xo/10_digital_to_analog.md

 ### Frequency range of synthesized sounds

 The sound card of the XO1.5 synthesizes sounds of frequencies comprised between **0.1 Hz** and **7999** Hz.
-Generated sounds correspond to practically pure sinusoidal signals up to 5000Hz.
+Generated sounds correspond to practically pure sine wave signals up to 5000Hz.
 While the presence of other components can be detected, these components grow in amplitude in frequencies between 5000 and 7999 Hz, until they emit a sound with oscillating amplitude (known as *beat*) when reaching the latter value.

 The following graph shows the record of Amplitude=f (frequency), obtained with the Measure Activity, Sound, Baseline frequency, for the emission of 7500 Hz, that we see is accompanied by another of frequency 8500 Hz of comparable amplitude: